 In 2000, when the Children’s Oncology Group (COG) was first formed, Dr. Frantz led the hospital to becoming a full member.
 He became the hospital’s division chief in 2003 and its COG principal investigator in 2009.
 Dr. Frantz has been a member since 1995 of the Pediatric Editorial Board’s PDQ (Physician Data Query) National Cancer Information Systems sponsored by the National Cancer Institute.
 He’s also a member of the COG voting body and on a number of COG committees and study committees.

-Dr. Miller serves as Nemours/Alfred I. duPont Hospital for Children’s “Cancer Control Champion” for the Children’s Oncology Group (COG).
+Dr. Miller serves as Nemours Children’s Hospital, Delaware’s “Cancer Control Champion” for the Children’s Oncology Group (COG).
 She’s also the director of the Sickle Cell Program at the hospital and has been awarded the Delaware End-of-Life Coalition Physician Excellence Award.

 Dr. Sandler serves as director of National Cancer Institute Community Oncology Research Program (NCORP) and associate director of NCCBD.
 Dr. Sandler is on several Children’s Oncology Group (COG) committees, including the Voting Body Steering committee, and is a member of the COG voting body.

 He has chaired or served on study committees for a number of clinical trials and has been the Jacksonville institutional Principal Investigator for COG since 2000.
 He also serves on the Cancer Control Subcommittee on Nutrition, Florida Governor’s Cancer Control and Research Advisory Board, Board of Directors of Wolfson Children’s Hospital, and as chair of the Nemours Pharmacy and Therapeutics Committee.
 Dr. Sandler was also honored with the National Lane Adams Award for compassionate care from the American Cancer Society.